 - Half a banana (optional but I love the taste)

 - 6 tbsp coconut milk for topping

 Add to your food processor/heavy duty blender: dates, avocado, vanilla, milk, banana and salt and blend until you will get a smooth texture.
 Remove the mixture from the blender and transfer into a bowl.
 Melt the raw chocolate in the oven in a heatproof bowl at 40 degrees celcius.
 Fold the chocolate into your avocado cream.
 Let the cream rest for 20 minutes in the fridge.
 If the cream is still to soft gradually add a teaspoon of guar gum or any thickener until you get a fairly thick consistency.
 Mine wasn’t stiff enough so I had to add 2 teaspoons.
-Top each tartelette with 1 tablespoon coconut milk for a refreshing topping.
+Top each tarte with an extra tablespoon of coconut milk for a refreshing note.

-Note: In the end I decided to leave the tartelettes in the pan because it makes it so easy to take them away or eat them straight from the pan.
+Note: In the end I decided to leave the Raw Fig Tartes with Chocolate Coconut Frosting in the pan because it makes it so easy to take them away or eat them straight from the pan.